-The world is a difficult place for gifted children.
+The world is a difficult place for children who are different.
 Acute sensitivities, overwhelming curiosity, and flat out boredom necessitate coping behaviors.
-Chewing, doodling, flapping, pacing: the more integral the quirk to a gifted child’s well being, the more likely it is she’ll be singled out from the group:
+Chewing, doodling, flapping, pacing: the more integral the quirk to a the child’s well being, the more likely it is she’ll be singled out from the group:

 - As disrespectful: when you draw like that, all the other kids want to do it, too.
 Then everyone’s comparing artwork and no one wants to pay attention!

 - As weird: why is she chewing on that necklace?
 That’s really gross!